Monday, 28 May, 2018

 Another "problem" this season is grass.
 All horses will obviously be happy to have grass to graze on.
 But despite its importance to a horse's diet, early spring grass is very rich.
 This can make your horse sick if certain precautions are not taken.
 Feeding the horse hay before going out and/or leaving it in the pasture will help to reduce the amount of grass he eats.

 Restricting grazing time is also important.
-For horses that have been in the stall all winter, they will have to be rehabilitated.
-We advise to put the horses back in the meadow little by little.
-First 30 minutes, then 1 hour, etc. This will help avoid the risk of colic.
-You can also put a basket in the pasture to prevent them from eating grass.
+Horses that have been stabled all winter will need to be rehabilitated.
+We recommend putting horses back in the pasture gradually.
+First 30 minutes, then 1 hour, and so on.
+This will help avoid the risk of colic.
+You can also put him in a basket to prevent him from gorging himself on grass.

 In addition, since this grass is very high in potassium but low in magnesium and sodium, this can create problems for some horses and require a magnesium supplement to compensate for the imbalance.
 It is also low in fiber, which makes hay intake all the more important.
 To avoid an imbalance in the digestive flora, which can cause colic, it is also advisable to include foods rich in carbohydrates and cellulose, such as oats and barley.